Kamanyola: Subsistence agriculture

 Pineapples are among the most prominent agricultural commodities, and they are predominantly exported to Rwanda's Cyangugu prefecture, particularly to Bugarama, Nyakabuye, and Muganza.
-Cassava also serves as a staple product in Kamanyola; however, its market influence diminished between 2004 and 2010 due to the prevalence of mosaic virus, locally referred to as Butuku.
+Cassava also serves as a staple product; however, its market influence diminished between 2004 and 2010 due to the prevalence of mosaic virus, locally referred to as Butuku.
 Nevertheless, targeted humanitarian interventions led by non-governmental organizations have revitalized cassava production, restoring its market share to approximately 45%, with exports extending to Rwanda, Burundi, and the wider Ruzizi Plain.
 Bananas constitute a fundamental component of local agriculture, primarily used to produce the traditional fermented beverage kasiksi.
-These bananas are sourced from the highlands of the Uvira Territory, specifically from the Itara-Luvungi groupement.
-Additionally, sugar cane is a widely consumed commodity, with 75% allocated for export to Rwanda, while the remaining portion is sourced from Sange.
-Beans are also imported into Uvira and Rwanda, whereas soybeans—though a relatively recent introduction to Kamanyola—are utilized as a condiment and exported to various regions in Rwanda and Burundi.
+These bananas are sourced from the highlands of Uvira Territory, specifically from the Itara-Luvungi groupement.
+Sugar cane is also a widely consumed commodity, with 75% allocated for export to Rwanda, while the remaining portion is sourced from Sange.
+Beans are imported into Uvira and Rwanda, whereas soybeans, though a relatively recent introduction to Kamanyola, are utilized as a condiment and exported to various regions in Rwanda and Burundi.

-Tomatoes are categorized as an industrial crop in the region, primarily consumed locally but exported to Bukavu and along the Uvira-Kalemie axis.
+Tomatoes are categorized as an industrial crop in Kamanyola, primarily consumed locally but exported to Bukavu and along the Uvira-Kalemie axis.
 Corn has gained increasing importance, particularly in light of the reduced cassava production due to the mosaic disease.
-Other significant agricultural outputs from the region include peas from Uvira, sweet potatoes from Sange, and crops such as sorghum, sunflower, and yam from the Ruzizi Plain.
-While peanuts and avocados are not prioritized by the local population due to their perceived economic insignificance, they remain part of the diet following imports from the Ruzizi Plain and Rwanda.
+Other significant agricultural outputs include peas from Uvira, sweet potatoes from Sange, and crops such as sorghum, sunflower, and yam from the Ruzizi Plain.
+While peanuts and avocados are not prioritized by the population because of their perceived economic insignificance, they remain part of the diet following imports from the Ruzizi Plain and Rwanda.
 Meanwhile, onions are extensively cultivated due to their economic potential, with production, consumption, and export reaching their peak during the growing season.